California State University police departments: CSUPD, Channel Islands

 The Cal State Channel Islands Police Department is located in Placer Hall, adjacent to the John Spoor Broome Library.
-The address of the station is 33 Camarillo Street, Camarillo, CA 93012.
+The address of the station is 33 Camarillo Street, Camarillo, California 93012.

-The command structure consists of the Chief of Police, Police Captains, Police Lieutenants, Police Sergeants, Police Corporals, and Police Officers.
-Pursuant to Section 89560 of the California Education Code, and because of the various campus owned facilities throughout the County of Ventura, the primary jurisdiction of the CSUCI Police Department extends well into the city of Camarillo and Thousand Oaks.
+The command structure consists of the chief of police, police captains, police lieutenants, police sergeants, police corporals, and police officers.
+Pursuant to Section 89560 of the California Education Code, and because of the various campus-owned facilities throughout the County of Ventura, the primary jurisdiction of the CSUCI Police Department extends well into the city of Camarillo and Thousand Oaks.

 CSU Channel Islands Police staffs patrol officers 24 hours a day, 7 days a week, 365 days a year to respond to emergencies and serve the campus community.
 The sworn officers patrol the campus on foot, bikes, and marked vehicles whilst performing general and specialized law enforcement duties, conducts investigations, enforces laws and traffic regulations and collisions, makes arrests, crowd control, safety hazards, administering medical aid to injured persons, fire emergencies in conjunction with other emergency service providers, conducts crime prevention and community policing program activities, and also provides information and assistance to the general public.

 The communications division staffs 6 9-1-1 police dispatchers that handles 9-1-1 calls 24 hours a day, 7 days a week, 365 days a year from within the County of Ventura as well as calls from the Ventura County Community College District's campuses of Oxnard College, Ventura College, and Moorpark College.

 In addition to standard patrol operations, the agency employs unsworn student community service officers.
 The agency also maintains various Blue Emergency Phones throughout the campus and surrounding areas as a go-to for any emergencies in the nearby vicinity.